 Arrive in San José at any time.
 Check into our hotel and enjoy the city.
-Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members. *Please note: if you have pre-booked the Costa Rica Adrenaline Bundle your CEO will inform you when you will do each activity throughout your tour, days are subject to change: Canyoneering (Day 3, half day - Arenal), ONE of the following: Stand up paddle, half day hike, venado cave or kayak (Day 3, half day - Arenal) and ziplining (Day 5 - Monteverde) .
+For more information on the Bundle see the Optional Activities section.
 Located in the central highlands, San José enjoys a moderate climate.
 Like most cities, San José has its good and bad sides; it is the centre of government, theatre and art, as well as of air pollution and congestion.
 It has beautiful parks and museums, as well as a few beggars on the streets.
 It is big and often noisy, but even from its crowded downtown streets, you’ll often enjoy a view of the surrounding lush mountains.
 Probably the hardest thing you will do in San José (other than get safely across the street) is keep the street numbering system straight.
 Street and avenue numbers are posted on buildings at the corners of some intersections—but not all!
 Keep looking as you walk, and you will eventually find one.
 If you arrive early, head into downtown San José to visit a museum, shop or people-watch in the main plaza, a good place to watch San José at its most lively.
 A mime, juggler, marimba band, magician, or storyteller may be performing for tips, and artisan booths are common, creating a regular arts and crafts fair atmosphere.
 A source of pride for ‘ticos’ (as Costa Ricans are called) is the National Theatre.
 Inaugurated in 1897, the building was paid for by coffee growers through a voluntary tax on every bag of coffee exported.
 Underneath the adjacent Plaza de la Cultura sits probably San José’s best known museum, the Gold Museum; its spectacular collection of indigenous gold art belongs to the Central Bank of Costa Rica.
 The National Museum, housed in the Bellavista Fortress, offers exhibits on pre-Columbian art, colonial art and furniture and religious art within a 19th century building that was converted from a military fortress after the army was abolished.
 The Museum of Costa Rican Art, located in La Sabana Park, is housed in the old terminal building for what used to be the international airport.
 The 11th floor of the Instituto Nacional de Seguros building houses the excellent Jade Museum, which houses a marvellous collection of jade objects and pre-Columbian ceramic and stone works.
 The best and least expensive places to buy souvenirs in San José are the markets.
 The two main ones are the ones in Plaza de la Cultura, which is an outdoor open market, and the Central Market, where handicrafts are sold along with boots, fish, flour, herbal remedies, shirts and everything else you can imagine.
 Always watch your belongings and be ready for crowds.
 NOTE: Like any city where tourism is on the increase, crime also tends to increase.
 While San José is not a noticeably dangerous city, there are certain precautions you should take.
 Make sure that you are aware of your things at all times and don't go out carrying expensive gear or jewellery.

 Travel by bus to La Fortuna, at the foot of Arenal Volcano, our next adventure base.
 Take an unforgettable hike around the base of the volcano, set to a soundtrack of monkeys and the rumblings of the volcano in the distance.
 Hike the area’s nature trails, swim in chilly La Fortuna waterfall or try canyoneering (rappelling down rivers and waterfalls—quite the adrenaline rush!)
 Other optional activities include mountain biking, caving, horseback riding or a tour of the Caño Negro Wildlife Refuge.
 Like much of Costa Rica, the area is a birders’ paradise, with over 600 species as permanent residents.
 Finally, after a long day of exploring, take a relaxing soak in the lush, cascading hot springs of Tabacón or Baldy Hot Springs Resort.
 Soak under the shade of the surrounding canopy in one of the natural thermal baths, fed by rivers of volcanically-heated water running don from the volcano.
-If you have pre-booked the Costa Rica Adrenaline Theme Pack, your 'choose your adventure' and canyoneering activities will be on Day 3.
 Set on the northern plains of Costa Rica, Arenal Volcano sits on the southeast shore of artificial Lake Arenal (77 square kilometres, or 48 square miles).
 Separating the mountain ranges of Guanacaste and Tilarán, the lake was created by a hydroelectric dam.
 Winds sweeping off the Caribbean Sea reach speeds of 48 to 72 km/hr (30 to 45 mph), across Lake Arenal you can find one of the best locations in the world to go windsurfing.
 The volcano, once quite active, has been in a dormant state since the beginning of 2011 but still is a dramatic backdrop to the town of La Fortuna.

 Head to the Pacific coast for some much needed beach time and an opportunity to enjoy the waves.
-Playa Hermosa is a small town frequented by surfers.
+Playa Santa Teresa and Malpais are small towns frequented by surfers.
 Beginners should take advantage of the 2 included surf lessons (one 2-hour lesson per day), fine-tune your skills, go for a swim or just chill out on the black sand beach.
-Every August, the International Quicksilver Championships are held at Playa Hermosa.
-There is also a nearby wildlife refuge that is the host to the olive ridley sea turtles who come ashore to nest during certain seasons of the year.
-Estimated Travel Time: 6 hours Approximate Distance: 170 km
+Cabo Blanco Nature Reserve is located next to Malpais, take a hike to explore the area or check out the snorkelling at Secret Beach.
+Estimated Travel Time: 8 hours Approximate Distance: 200 km